raganwald/raganwald.github.com/_posts/2016-11-12-eliminating-waste-with-lean-software-development.md

 Developers easily grasp the notion that developing features we do not need, is wasteful, and that developing with abstractions and layers of indirection we do not need, is also wasteful.
 But there is another kind of waste that engineers struggle with every day, [technical debt].

 Technical debt arises when we optimize for a short term result, making choices that sacrifice the long-term effectiveness of the team.
-For example, code that is poorly factored may have been quickest to develop in the first place, but subsequent modification and extension is slowed by the presence of anti-patterns such as tightly coupled code, or "God Objects."
+For example, code that is poorly factored may have been quickest to develop in the first place, but subsequent modification and extension is slowed by the presence of anti-patterns such as tightly coupled code, or "God Objects."[^well-actually]

-"Technical debt" isn't an exact metaphor, in that financial debt must nearly always be repaid, and the amount to be repaid is known with certainty.
-Whereas technical debt might or might not need to be repaid, and the amount of friction caused by technical debt is not know with certainty.

 Work we perform to overcome the friction and obstruction of technical debt, is waste.

 What makes technical debt a special case is that eliminating the waste of technical debt is often in tension with eliminating architectural waste.
 If we write code such that it is easy to read by ourselves or others in the future, if we optimize for making it easy to modify and extend, we need more time to write it than if we optimize for making it work now, for the specific use case in front of us.

-When faced with a new task, we are tempted weigh the architectural waste in the present, against the expected future value of the technical debt waste, then "make the calculation" and decide how much architecture will result in the least waste over the lifetime of the code.
+When faced with a new task, we are tempted to weigh the architectural waste in the present, against the expected future value of the technical debt waste, then "make the calculation" and decide how much architecture will result in the least waste over the lifetime of the code.

 This is sensible in theory, but not in practice.